MartinvonBerg/wp-strip-image-metadata/README.md

 This Plugin is based on the work of Samiff and the Plugin "WP Strip Image Metadata".
 If you are looking for a simple Plugin to strip all Metadata you should install this one.
 Available from the WordPress.org plugin repository here: https://wordpress.org/plugins/wp-strip-image-metadata/

-This Plugin extend the Functionality of "WP Strip Image Metadata" with the following Functions:
+This Plugin extends the Functionality of "WP Strip Image Metadata" with the following Functions:

 ## Extended Functionality
 - Handle WEBP-Images, too.
 - set / add / change Copyright, Artist or Credit Information in JPG and WEBP images Files.
-- Set a upper Size Limit for the Stripping.
+- Set an upper Size Limit for the Stripping.
 All Files with Width greater than Size Limit won't be stripped.
 - Show some more Information in the Image Edit Panel
 - Set a Minimum version for Imagick (3.4.4) and Gmagick (2.0.5) to handle files at all.
 Gmagick is still limited in functionality.

 ### Preparation of Copyright Template Files
 Both Imagick and Gmagick do not allow to set EXIF-Metadata directly.
-The author of this plugin does not know another PHP or WordPress Function to set metadata in an Image File.
+The author of this plugin does not know another PHP or WordPress Function with appropriate license to set metadata in an Image File.
 So a Template File is used that has to be prepared by the user.
 It's only possible to use one template File for one Artist, only.
 > !
 The Plugin uses one Template File for the whole site.
 So, if you are on a Multi-User-Site this Plugin is not for you.

 1. Prepare a JPG and WEBP File with very small size, e.g. 100x100 or so.
 Image dimensions do not matter, here.